KareemE125/blog-hub-wagtail/README.md

-# learn-wagtail
+# Blog Hub / Wagtail
-A Project to learn wagtail 🐍🕊
+Blogs Project using wagtail and bootstrap 🐍🕊